jeelion22/travel-planner/client/README.md

-# ReUniteME (Frontend)
+# Travel-Planner-India (Frontend)

-ReuniteME is a web application designed to facilitate the reunion of person with mental health issues and individuals in endangered situations with their families.
+Travel-Planner-India is an application for planning trips to India for touring.

 ## Table of Contents